aws-samples/amazon-connect-power-dialer/README.md

 Make sure you replace the values for contactflow, phone numberm, queue and instance id.
 A call should be placed and put in queue.

 ## Configure Dialer Parameters
+This parameters are configured at solution deployment, modify only to change the initial configuration.
 1. Navigate to the System Manager - Parameter Store console.
-2. Modify the values for the following items .
+2. Modify the values for the following items.
 Note this items are case sensitive.

 | parameter   | currentValue |
 |----------|:-------------:|